-For IRWM Implementation Grants, the minimum funding match is 25%.
+For IRWM Implementation Grants, including the 2014 IRWM Drought Grant solicitation, the minimum funding match is 25%.
 For IRWM implementation projects that address the needs of a DAC and are seeking Proposition 84 funds, funding match may be waived.
 Refer to the PSP for more information regarding funding match waiver.